xigxog/kubefox/docs/getting_started/tutorials/graphql.md

         type: Progressing
     ```

-We've now complied with our release policy and successfully released.
+We've now complied with our release policy by tagging and versioning the deployment.

----

 ## Deployment Distillation